FairwindsOps/insights-docs/docs/technical-details/reports/cloud-costs.md

 * **provider**: provider must be `gcp`
 * **tagkey**: optional. `tagkey` is the label name used on GCP to indicate that it's a cluster node.
 Default value is "goog-k8s-cluster-name".
 * **tagvalue**: the value associated to the cluster name label for filtering.
 Ex: production, staging
-* **projectname**: GCP project name
+* **projectname**: GCP project name, required if table is not provided
-* **dataset**: dataset name you provided when you setup your BigQuery for Billing
+* **dataset**: dataset name you provided when you setup your BigQuery for Billing, required if table is not provided
 * **billingaccount**: your Google Billing Account ID that you can get from Billing console, which is used to get the table name for BigQuery.
-Example: "1A2B3C-4D5E6F-7G8H9I"
+Example: "1A2B3C-4D5E6F-7G8H9I", required if table is not provided
+* **table**: you can provide the GCP BigQuery table instead of providing projectname/dataset/billingaccount

 ## Terraform
 Terraform for Google Cloud Provider (GCP) Billing Integration